Byteology-LLC/ZapierDemo/part2/readme.md

 When you are satisfied, you can click on the "Save Output & Finish" button.

-Congradulations!
+Congratulations!
 You now have a trigger that will fire automatically after a user is created in your system.
 Next step is to actually put that trigger to use in a Zap.

 ## Creating a Zap with your new trigger.